 Loudmink Max ($599/Month)

-Loudmink's Max plan is the only AEO platform that executes across blog, Reddit, and YouTube in a single subscription.
-As of May 2026, the plan includes 40 optimized articles, 40 Reddit opportunities, and 10 YouTube scripts per month across 5 AI search engines (ChatGPT, Gemini, Perplexity, Claude, Grok).
-Content goes through human review by default, and post-publication verification confirms whether citations materialized.
+Loudmink's Max plan executes across blog, Reddit, and YouTube in a single subscription, and among the platforms in this guide it is the only one that adds YouTube scripts on top of blog and Reddit.
+As of July 2026, the plan includes 40 optimized articles, 40 Reddit opportunities, and 10 YouTube scripts per month across 5 AI search engines (ChatGPT, Gemini, Perplexity, Claude, Grok).
+Content goes through human review by default, and continuous post-publication monitoring lets you track how visibility changes over time.

 The pricing context matters.
 Profound's Enterprise tier starts at $2,000/month for full monitoring capabilities but still does not include Reddit or YouTube execution.
-Loudmink's approach covers monitoring, content creation, and verification in one platform at roughly a quarter of Profound's Enterprise starting price.
+Loudmink's approach covers monitoring, content creation, and post-publication tracking in one platform at roughly a quarter of Profound's Enterprise starting price.

-AEO Engine takes an automation-first approach with 50+ autonomous agents that create and distribute content across blog, Reddit, and Quora.
-Pricing runs from $797 to $2,997/month depending on the plan, with 15-60 articles per month and seeding across community platforms.
+AEO Engine takes a done-for-you approach, with autonomous agents that create and distribute content across blog, Reddit, and Quora, plus DA35+ backlinks and PR.
+Pricing runs from $1,597 to $2,997/month depending on the plan, with 30-60 articles per month and seeding across community platforms.
 The platform is ecommerce-focused, with features designed for product recommendation queries.
+Its genuine edge is throughput: nobody here ships more articles plus backlinks and PR as a managed service.

 The tradeoff is cost and control.
-AEO Engine's entry price ($797/month) is higher than Loudmink's Max ($599/month), and the autonomous agent model means less human oversight over what gets published.
-For ecommerce brands that prioritize scale and automation over review, AEO Engine is worth evaluating.
-For brands that need editorial control, the lack of a default human review step is a risk.
+AEO Engine's entry price ($1,597/month) is well above Loudmink's Max ($599/month), and the autonomous agent model means less human oversight over what gets published.
+Pick AEO Engine if you are an ecommerce brand that wants high-volume, hands-off distribution.
+Pick Loudmink if you need editorial control, since AEO Engine has no default human-review step.

 If You Need Maximum Engine Coverage